-From focusing and composition to white balance and lighting, this straightforward guide will cement your basic shooting skills, rid you of bad habits and leave you to concentrate on getting better images.
+From focusing and composition to white balance and lighting, this straightforward guide will cement your basic photography skills, rid you of bad habits and leave you to concentrate on getting better images.
 We'll walk you through how to make the most of the controls on your DSLR to take better pictures (note that we'll explain procedures for Canon and Nikon cameras, but these techniques will work on cameras made by other manufacturers, too).

 01. Take control of focus

 Leave your camera to its own devices and it will focus using the central focus point.
 While this will produce sharp images in many situations, for more creative photography it's better to take some control over the focus point.
 Your chosen subject won't always be in the centre of the frame, after all.

-So the first skill you need to master is how to get your camera to focus on exactly the point that you want to be sharp.
+So the first skill you need to master is how to get your camera to focus on exactly the point you want to be sharp.
 Your camera has a number of focus points spread across the frame – you can see them through the viewfinder – and these offer an excellent solution for focusing on off-centre subjects.
 You'll need to set your camera to its single-point autofocus mode, rather than the multiple or automatic selection.